 The PhD examination process is slightly different for each area.
-Students should have an approved iPOS with full committee before submitting the portfolio.
+Students should have an approved iPOS with a full committee listed before submitting the portfolio.
 The papers and bibliography must be formally submitted to the graduate program manager with the appropriate submission form.